Benefit from your paid social spend

-To help you benefit most from your paid social spend, we’ve broken down some of our favorite tips into a simple 9 step strategy below.
+To help you and your brand benefit most from your paid social spend, we’ve broken down some of our favorite tips into a simple 9 step strategy below.

 Tip 1: Define success early

-Before spending a cent on any form of paid media, it’s important to understand what success looks like for your business.
-Is it a new customer every month?
+Before spending a cent on any form of paid media, it’s important to understand what success looks like for your business - build your social media advertising strategy.
+Is success a new customer every month?
 Perhaps a certain number of unique website visitors to your blog?
 Or a particular quantity of new leads you can call?

 A popular way for businesses to define a successful campaign is by basing their performance off a metric called ROAS, or Return On Ad Spend.
 This is calculated using: Revenue/Ad Spend = ROAS.
 Taking the money you’ve earned through a channel and dividing it by the money you’ve spent on the channel.
 Your result will tell you how much money you make, per how much you put in.

 Learn more about this increasingly popular attribution metric.